gruenewald-lab/CGsmiles/docs/source/gettingstarted/syntax_examples.rst

 Syntax Examples
 ===============

-This page collects examples of CGSmiles string of increasing complexity.
+This page collects examples of CGsmiles string of increasing complexity.
 They are seperated into the following categories:

-- CGSmiles without fragments
+- CGsmiles without fragments
-- CGSmiles with all-atom fragments
+- CGsmiles with all-atom fragments
-- CGSmiles with coarse-grained fragments
+- CGsmiles with coarse-grained fragments

-CGSmiles without fragments
+CGsmiles without fragments
 --------------------------

-If one just seeks to describe a graph at abitrary level of complexity CGSmiles notation can be used.
+If one just seeks to describe a graph at abitrary level of complexity CGsmiles notation can be used.
 Each of the smiles listed below can be read and converted using the `read_cgsmiles` function of the package: